1. Who can apply?

 9. Can I get baptized or rededicated in the Jordan River?

-There will be an opportunity for you to be baptized in the Jordan River.
+Yes, there will be an opportunity for you to be baptized in the Jordan River.
 This is for anyone who has never been baptized before and also for those who would like to rededicate their lives to the Lord.
 If you would like to be baptized, we request that you get the blessing of your pastor (if applicable) before coming.
 If you know beforehand that you want to be baptized, we ask that you please let us know.
-This does not mean that you won’t be able to be baptized if you did not decide to do so beforehand.
+However, there will be opportunity to sign up to be baptized once you have arrived in Israel, as well.

 10. Will I be picked up/dropped off at the airport?

-We will provide transportation from the airport to the hotel for all arrivals on July 4th.
-We will also provide transportation for all departures from the hotel to the airport on July 16th.
-If you do not arrive or depart on these days you are responsible to ask your national office for assistance or to arrange your own transportation.
+We will provide transportation from the airport to the hotel for all arrivals on July 24.
+We will also provide transportation for all departures from the hotel to the airport on August 4-5.

-11. Can I arrive before the official start date of the Call to Zion tour?
+11. Can I arrive before the official start date or depart after the official end date of the Call to Zion tour?

 12. Do I need a visa?